duckysmacky/databoxer/README.md

 ### 👤 Profile system

 One of the key features of Databoxer is its **profile management system**.
-The user of the application can create different profiles in order to store keys and manage file.
-Each profile has a unique encryption key which is later used to encrypt/decrypt files and can be protected by user-defined password.
+The user of the application can create different profiles in order to store keys and manage encrypted files.
+Each profile has a unique encryption key which is used to encrypt/decrypt files and can be protected by user-defined password.

-Later down the lineDataboxer is planned to have support for native toolchains, such as _GnuPG_ and _Kleopatra_ for UNIX-like systems and _CryptoAPI (CNG)_ for Windows in order to ensure safer key storage.
+_Later down the line Databoxer is planned to have support for native keyring toolchains, such as GnuPG, Kleopatra and CryptoAPI (CNG) (for Windows)._

-### 📦 "Boxfile" file format
+### 📦 Boxfile file format

 The encrypted files are "boxed" into a `.box` file and stored in that way on the drive.
-A "boxfile" is a custom file format which uses different techniques in order to ensure safety of the data, verify its content integrity and embed additional information about the file.
-It is a way of obfuscating the stored data combined with giving the program its unique features.
+A Boxfile (`.box` file) is a custom file format which uses different techniques in order to ensure safety of the data, verify its content integrity and embed additional information about the file.

-A `.box` file consists of a _header_, _body_ and _checksum_.

-- **Header** contains all the publicly available information about the file: version of the boxfile version used, length of random padding and per-file randomly generated `nonce`, which is user for encryption processes.

-- **Body** of the `.box` file is made up from two things: the actual original file data and randomly generated padding.
-The original data consists of original file name, extension, edit and access times, and the actual file contents.
-Padding is a randomly generated stream of bytes (from sizes 4-255) which acts as an obfuscation technique during encryption, as it combined with file data to make it harder to access original information and mislead the bad actor.

-- **Checksum** is generated from the header and body content.
-It is a unique hash which represents the contents of the pre-encrypted file data.
-During the decryption process file contents are hashed again and compared with the original checksum to verify file data integrity.

 ## 🕹️ Usage